 There's nothing worse for a new business than having to chase payments from clients.
 Without a proper system in place, payments can slip through the cracks, clients can cancel classes at the last minute or simply not show up.
 This is where your management software steps in.
 By setting up a foolproof system on intuitive software, you decide when classes are paid for, and you can define your own cancellation policy so that members are held accountable should they miss a scheduled session.

-Consider using a business coach or mentor to get you started
+Connect with a business coach or mentor

 Knowing that it's ok to ask for help is the sign of a good business owner willing to learn.
 A lot of new business owners consider using a business coach or mentor to help guide them in the right direction.
 Starting any business is a lot of work and there are experts out there who know the ins and outs of getting a fitness business off the ground.
 If you know people in the martial arts industry already, you can reach out to them and ask if they'd be willing to give you a few pointers.